Museum of the Future: Building structure and symbolism

 The Arabic calligraphy engraved quotes on the Museum of the Future in Dubai is written by Emirati artist Matar Bin Lahej.

-This torus-shaped shell sits on top of the building and comprises 1,024 fire-retardant composite panels clad in stainless steel, and each of which has a unique 3D shape to create the Arabic script.
+The torus-shaped shell sits on top of the building and comprises 1,024 fire-retardant composite panels clad in stainless steel, and each of which has a unique 3D shape to create the Arabic script.

-Killa Design and Buro Happold developed new parametric design and Building Information Modelling (BIM) tools, including a growth algorithm that employs digital means to grow the internal steel structure.
+Killa Design and Buro Happold developed new parametric design and building information modelling (BIM) tools, including a growth algorithm that employs digital means to grow the internal steel structure.
 Danem Engineering Works was one of the steel structure contractors for the project.

 The museum has seven floors dedicated to different exhibitions.
 Three floors focus on outer space resource development, ecosystems and bioengineering, and health and wellbeing.
 The other floors showcase near-future technologies that address challenges in areas including health, water, food, transportation, and energy, while the last floor is dedicated to children.

 Initiatives

-On 30 June 2015, Dubai revealed plans to build the world's first fully functional 3D printed building, the "Office of The Future".
+On 30 June 2015, Dubai revealed plans to build the world's first fully functional 3D-printed office building.
 The project is the first major initiative of the Museum of the Future.
+The single-story 2700 square feet Office of the Future opened in 2016 on the museum's grounds.
+It took 17 days to print, "using an additive concrete ‘printing' technique using a 3D printer 20 feet high, 120 feet long and 40 feet wide." and two days to move and install.
+"Subsequent work on the building services, interiors, and landscape took approximately three months."

 On 17 February 2016, the Dubai Future Foundation announced the launch of the Global Blockchain Council to explore and discuss current and future applications, and organize transactions through the Blockchain platform.

 On 28 March 2016, the Dubai Future Foundation launched the Mostaqbal Portal, an initiative to cover the latest findings of the technology and science sector on a daily basis by publishing studies, research findings, visual material and infographics in Arabic in simplified and easy-to-understand language.

+Dubai Future Forum is an annual conference hosted in the Museum of the Future by the Dubai Future Foundation.
+The first edition took place in October 2022.